c477y/adulttime_dl/README.md

 Options:
       [--help], [--no-help], [--skip-help]
                                                         # Default: false
       [--cookie-file=COOKIE_FILE]                       # Path to the file where the cookie is stored [--downloader=DOWNLOADER]                         # Name of the client to use to download.
 Can be either 'youtube-dl'(default) or 'yt-dlp'
       [--store=STORE]                                   # Path to the .store file which tracks which files have been downloaded.
 If not provided, a store file will be created by the CLI
-  -p, [--parallel=N]                        # Number of parallel downloads to perform.
+  -N, [--parallel=N]                                    # Number of parallel downloads to perform.
 For optimal performance, do not set this to more than 5
                                                         # Default: 1
   -l, [--log-level=LOG_LEVEL]                           # Log level.
 Can be one of extra, trace, debug, info, warn, error, fatal
                                                         # Default: info
                                                         # Possible values: extra, trace, debug, info, warn, error, fatal
+      [--headless], [--no-headless], [--skip-headless]  # Use a headless browser to download the files
+                                                        # Default: false

 Description:
-  Acceptable _site_ names: adulttime, archangel, blowpass, cumlouder, houseofyre, julesjordan, loveherfilms, manuelferrara, rickysroom, s3xus, scoregroup, spizoo, ztod
+  Acceptable _site_ names: adulttime, archangel, bellesa, blowpass, cumlouder, evilangel, houseofyre, julesjordan, loveherfilms, manuelferrara, newsensations, pornfidelity, rickysroom, s3xus, scoregroup, spizoo, thepornbunny, ztod
 ```

 ### Options